wf5w/notes/README.md

 then you can do a notes -a | grep tilix:

-# ns
+# NS

+## Summary

-ns is a companion script to the notes command ns stands for notes-sed and is used to print out text in the notes files between two patterns
+ns is a companion script to the notes command

+ns stands for notes-sed, and is used to print out text in the notes files between two patterns

 so for instance, if I edited the current notes file by just doing
 ```